Green-Software-Foundation/patterns/docs/catalog/web/minify-web-assets.md

 `SCI = (E * I) + M per R`

 For the SCI equation, minifying web assets will impact the following::
 - 'E': Minifying  web assets would reduce the size of the web page and lead to reduction in network bytes during transfer of content.
-The browser/device would takes less energy to render the content.
+The browser/device would take less energy to render the content.
 This should reduce the energy consumption of your web page, and consequently, the E number should decrease.

 ## Assumptions
 None